 Courses include a fieldwork component (most of which participants may complete in their own schools), providing hands-on opportunities to shadow administrators, analyze organizational dynamics, and evaluate programs.
-A 500-hour, two-year-long practicum or internship in educational administration is required of all students.
+A 500-hour, two-year-long practicum or internship in educational administration is required of all students seeking licensure.
 Students normally begin their practicum in the first semester and continue adding hours over the next two years (although this schedule may vary with different districts).

 The University of Massachusetts Boston requires a capstone experience for graduate degrees.
 All Educational Administration students must pass a comprehensive portfolio examination synthesizing a significant portion of their course work.
 The portfolio offers students an opportunity to collect and reflect systematically upon the various components of their own learning, drawing on readings, coursework, and pre-practicum and practicum experiences.
 The electronic portfolio becomes a long-lasting tool for career advancement.

 Applicants seeking licensure as principal/assistant principal or administrator of special education must pass the communication and literacy portion of the Massachusetts Test for Educator Licensure to be recommended for state licensure.
 Students should submit evidence of successful completion of the MTEL with their application.